Latent mutations in the ancestries of alleles under selection: Introduction

 We assume there are two possible alleles, $A_1$ and $A_2$, at a single genetic locus in a large haploid population.
 We begin by assuming that the population size $N$ is constant over time.
 In Section~\ref{S:varying} we consider time-varying population size.
 One allele or the other is favored by directional selection.
-Mutation is recurrent and happens in both both directions.
+Mutation is recurrent and happens in both directions.
 In the diffusion approximation, time is measured in proportion to $N_e$ generations where $N_e$ is the effective population size \citep{Ewens2004}.
 Under the Wright-Fisher model of reproduction, $N_e=N$.
 Under the Moran model of reproduction \citep{Moran1958,Moran1962}, $N_e=N/2$.
-With these assumptions, the frequency of $A_1$ alleles is well approximated by a process $X$ that solves \eqref{eq:sde} below and has parameters $\theta_1$, $\theta_2$ and $\beta$ as $N\to\infty$.
-For a haploid population, $\theta_i=2N_e u_i$ and $\beta=2N_e s$, in which $u_i$ is the per-generation rate of $A_{3-i} \to A_i$ mutations and $s$ is the selection coefficient.
-If there is no dominance, these results can be extended to diploids, in which case $\theta_i=4N_e u_i$ and $\beta=4N_e s$.
+With these assumptions, the frequency of $A_1$ alleles is well approximated by a process $X$ that solves \eqref{eq:sde} below and has parameters $\theta_1$, $\theta_2$ and $\alpha$ as $N\to\infty$.
+For a haploid population, $\theta_i=2N_e u_i$ and $\alpha=2N_e s$, in which $u_i$ is the per-generation rate of $A_{3-i} \to A_i$ mutations and $s$ is the selection coefficient.
+If there is no dominance, these results can be extended to diploids, in which case $\theta_i=4N_e u_i$ and $\alpha=4N_e s$.

-Thus, we assume that allele-frequency dynamics in the population obey the Wright-Fisher diffusion \citep{Fisher1930b,Wright1931,Ewens2004} with parameters $\theta_1$ and $\theta_2$ for the rates of $A_2 \to A_1$ and $A_1 \to A_2$ mutation, and $\beta$ for the selective advantage (if $\beta>0$) or disadvantage (if $\beta<0$) of allele $A_1$.
+Thus, we assume that allele-frequency dynamics in the population obey the Wright-Fisher diffusion \citep{Fisher1930b,Wright1931,Ewens2004} with parameters $\theta_1$ and $\theta_2$ for mutations $A_2 \to A_1$ and $A_1 \to A_2$, respectively, and $\alpha$ for the selective advantage (if $\alpha>0$) or disadvantage (if $\alpha<0$) of allele $A_1$.
 That is, we let $X(t)$ be the relative frequency of $A_1$ in the population at time $t$, and assume that its forward-time dynamics is described by the stochastic differential equation \begin{linenomath*}

 \end{linenomath*} in which $W_t$ is the Wiener process, also called the standard Brownian motion.

 Both of the approaches (random background and ancestral selection graph) we take to modeling latent mutations rely on the assumption that the population has reached equilibrium, which occurs in the limit $t\to\infty$.
 The stationary probability density of $X$ is \begin{linenomath*}